MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 ## Cost optimization

-Cost Optimization focuses on detecting spend patterns, prioritize investments in critical areas, and optimize in others to meet the organization's budget while meeting business requirements.
+Cost Optimization focuses on **detecting spend patterns, prioritizing investments in critical areas, and optimizing in others** to meet the organization's budget while meeting business requirements.

 Read the [Cost Optimization design principles](../cost-optimization/principles.md) to understand the approaches for achieving those goals and understand the tradeoffs necessary in technical design choices related to Azure Virtual Machines and the environment them run in.